VarunAltekar/JavaSpringRepo/README.md

 # JavaSpringRepo
-Http Status codes with CRUD operation on resource
+Http Status codes with CRUD operation on REST resource